 Background pattern

-About the medication
+About the medicine

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-bisoprolol cinfa 5 mg EFG tablets
+bisoprolol cinfa 5 mg tablets EFG

 bisoprolol fumarate

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

 • If you have any questions, consult your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

 1. What is bisoprolol cinfa and what is it used for

-The active ingredient is bisoprolol.
+The active substance is bisoprolol.
 Bisoprolol belongs to a group of medicines called beta-blockers.
-These medicines act by affecting the body's response to some nerve impulses, especially in the heart.
-As a result, bisoprolol slows down the heartbeat and makes the heart more efficient, pumping blood throughout the body.At the same time, bisoprolol reduces the demand for oxygen and blood supply to the heart.
+These medicines work by affecting the body's response to certain nerve impulses, especially in the heart.
+As a result, bisoprolol slows down the heart rate and makes the heart more efficient, pumping blood throughout the body.
+At the same time, bisoprolol reduces the heart's demand for oxygen and blood supply.

 Heart failure occurs when the heart muscle is weak and unable to pump enough blood to meet the body's needs.

-Bisoprolol is used for:
+Bisoprolol is used to:

-• To treat high blood pressure (hypertension).
+• treat high blood pressure (hypertension).

-• To treat angina pectoris.
+• treat angina pectoris.

 Do not take bisoprolol cinfa

-Do not takebisoprololif you have any of the following conditions:
+Do not take bisoprolol if you have any of the following conditions:

-• if you are allergic to bisoprolol or to any of the other ingredients of this medication (listed in section 6).
+• if you are allergic to bisoprolol or any of the other ingredients of this medication (listed in section 6).

 • severe asthma.